-You've only got to look at the number of Christmas cards depicting robins to realise that the popularity of this little bird is as strong as ever.
-Fortunately there's plenty of them about too.
-In a poll of UK Safari readers 95 per cent said they had a robin regularly visiting their garden.
+Robins are practically an icon of Christmas.
+Just checkout the number of Christmas cards depicting Robins.
+The popularity of this little bird grows stronger every year.
+Here in the UK they're a very abundant species.
+In a poll of UK Safari readers 95 per cent said they had a Robin regularly visiting their garden.

-An unmated male, singing in his territory, is aggressive towards any intruding robin, even if it's a female trying to win his affections.
-If the intruder is another male, the resident robin will either retreat or see off the trespasser.
-If it is a female seeking a mate, she has to keep on approaching the male until eventually she is accepted.
+An unmated male robin, singing in his territory, is aggressive towards any intruding Robin, even if it's a female trying to win his affections.
+If the intruder is another male, the resident Robin will either retreat or see off the trespasser.
+If it's a female seeking a mate, she has to keep repeatedly approaching the male until eventually she's accepted.
 This can take several hours!
-It's not easy being a robin.
+It's a wonder there are still so many Robins about.